 If you have a broken bone, your provider may need to place a wire in your finger to keep the bone in place.

-- Apply ice for 20 minutes every 2 hours on the first day, then 3 to 4 times a day after that.
+- Apply ice (inside a cloth) for 20 minutes every 2 hours on the first day, then 3 to 4 times a day after that.

 - To reduce the throbbing, keep your hand or foot above the level of your heart.